pbouzakis/lit-carousel/README.md

-# Lit, Web Components, Tailwind Hack
+# Lit, Web Components Carousel Hack

-Use Lit, Web Components, and TailwindCSS to build a carousel!
+Use Lit and Web Components to build a carousel!